nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2021-4/index.md

 <iframe src="/apple2js-mini#goose2" width="612px" height="460px" frameborder="0" onmouseover="this.focus()" onmouseout="this.blur()"></iframe>

+Note that the JS simulator speeds floppy access up about tenfold compared to the MAME emulator which has a more realistic speed.
+So our splash screen doesn't get as much time as it should.

 # Let There Be Sprite

 We can use the same tools to create sprites.
 We'll need a bunch of them.